Ottoman–Portuguese conflicts (1538–1560): Seydi Ali Reis Expedition and Battle of the Gulf of Oman, 1554

 Seydi Ali Reis was appointed as the admiral after the failure of the third expedition, in 1553.
 But what he found in Basra was a group of neglected galleys.
 Nevertheless, after some maintenance, he decided to sail.
 He passed through the Strait of Hormuz and began sailing along Omani shores where he fought the Portuguese fleet twice.
-After the second battle, Seydi Ali Reis fled the battle would eventually reached Gujarat and was forced into the harbor of Surat by the caravels of Dom Jerónimo, where the Gujarati governor welcomed him.
+After the second battle, Seydi Ali Reis fled the battle, eventually reaching Gujarat and was forced into the harbor of Surat by the caravels of Dom Jerónimo, where the Gujarati governor welcomed him.
 When the Portuguese Viceroy knew in Goa of their presence in India, he dispatched two galleons and 30 warships on October 10 to the city, to pressure the governor to hand over the Turks.
 The governor did not surrender them but proposed to destroy their ships, to which the Portuguese agreed.
 The remainder of the fleet was unserviceable, resulting in his return home overland with 50 men.
 Seydi Ali Reis then arrived at the royal court of the Mughal Emperor Humayun in Delhi where he met the future Mughal emperor Akbar who was then 12 years old.